-You may find yourself spacing out as a way of coping.
-Some people have flashbacks, when memories of the rape intrude at different times.
+You may find yourself 'spacing out' or dissociating as a way of coping.
+Some people have flashbacks, when memories of the assault intrude at different times.

 These responses to trauma are often called post-traumatic stress disorder (PTSD).
 For a diagnosis of PTSD to be made, specific criteria have to be met, and the diagnosis can only be formally given by a clinical psychologist or a suitably qualified medical practitioner, such as a psychiatrist.